kaiserl94/acme-front-end/README.md

 * `AcmeFrontEnd_Mobile.psd`

 * `AcmeFrontEnd_Mobile_Navigation.psd`

+If you don't have access to Photoshop, there are PNG files provided in the `DESIGNS` folder as well.

 To get started, clone this repo and create a branch off of `main`.
 All of your changes should be on that branch.
 Once you are done, create a Pull Request (PR).
 This will signify to us that you are complete.